vladniculescu/vladniculescu.github.io/_portfolio/portfolio-4.md

 ---
-title: "UWB-based Localization of Sensor Nodes With Nano-Drones"
+title: "UWB Localization of Sensor Nodes With Nano-Drones"
 excerpt: "<div style='max-width: 600px; text-align: justify; '>Smart interaction between autonomous centimeter-scale drones and IoT sensor nodes is an upcoming high-impact scenario.
 This work tackles precise 3D localization of unknown position edge nodes with an autonomous drone that weighs 30 g.
 We employ a multilateration algorithm that runs onboard the